EarthProgram/did-earth/README.md

 The `namespace` is defined as an alphanumeric string that identifies a specific Cosmos module in the `chainspace` (e.g. "nft", "bank", "staking") where the DID reference is stored.

 [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) will be used as the source of valid `chainspace` values.
-Every Cosmos blockchain consist of a genesis file that define the operational parameters including the `chain-name`.
+Every Cosmos blockchain consist of a genesis file that defines the operational parameters including the `chain-name`.
 The `chain-id` refers to a specific `chainspace` blockchain and MUST be unique (up to 50 characters), alphanumeric value across all Cosmos blockchains.

 For each Cosmos blockchain there will be an entry in the Cosmos Chain Registry that includes a file called `chain.json`.
 Each `chain.json` file will have two entries, one representing the `mainnet` and another representing the `testnet` of the Cosmos blochain `chainspace`.
 The `chain_name` of either the `mainnet` or `testnet` can be used to represent the `chainspace` in the earth DID method.
 The `chain-id` contained in the `chain.json` will be extracted for each `chain-name` to identify the correct Cosmos blockchain network to connect to.